Cost Of Living Calculator: How To Use It And FAQs

 Cost of living calculators are reasonably accurate.
 As with any of these calculators, it all depends on the underlying data and the accuracy of any assumptions in the formula.
-We’ll get into the way the formula works below, but the actual data for our calculator is updated on a quarterly basis for each of the 265 metropolitan areas included.
+The actual data for our calculator is updated on a quarterly basis for each of the 265 metropolitan areas included.

-The goods, services and other living expenses used are standardized so that there’s an apples-to-apples comparison for each metro.
+The goods, services and other living expenses used are standardized so that there’s an apples-to-apples comparison for each metro area.

 What’s the national average cost of living?

-While this is one of the most obvious questions you might have after reading this article, it’s not possible to give the national average for cost-of-living.
-This is because your cost is going to depend heavily on your living habits.
+While this is one of the most obvious questions you might have after reading this article, it’s not possible to give a true or accurate national average for cost of living.
+This is because your cost is going to depend heavily on your lifestyle and habits.

-What you can get is median household income: The median household income in the U.S. according to the most recent Census Bureau data is $62,843.
+What you can get is median household income: The median household income in the U.S., according to the most recent Census Bureau data, is $70,784.

 Which states have the highest cost of living?